KWStudios/KWBungeeMinigame/README.md

-# KWBungeeLobby
+# KWBungeeMinigame
-The KWPlugin for all play.kwstudios.org lobby servers
+The KWPlugin for all play.kwstudios.org minigame servers

 This README will be extended soon.